lwolf/kube-cleanup-operator/README.md

   -listen-addr string
         Address to expose metrics. (default "0.0.0.0:7000") -namespace string
-        Limit scope to a single namespaces -run-outside-cluster
+        Limit scope to a single namespace -run-outside-cluster
         Set this flag when running outside of the cluster.
 ```